chris1111/Applications-Package-Creator/README.md

 # Applications-Package-Creator

-### Command script that I created very friendly that allows you to create your own Packages of an Application that you like and that you hold dear
+### Command script that I created very friendly that allows you to create your own Packages of an Application that you like.

 ### Usage: double clic